operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 - add unit tests for migration code
 - add e2e tests to migrate packagemanifests to bundles
+  - using a sample packagemanifest, run `operator-sdk pkgman-to-bundle`, then validate the bundle with `bundle validate`
 - manual testing of `pkgman-to-bundle` will be done as well

 ### Graduation Criteria